Warhammer-Mods/script-mod-template/README.md

 - Clone the repo into your game's *MyMod* folder (say, `Documents/twmodding/warhammer_2/`).
 - Use *MyMod* -> *Import* to import this template's mod settings.
 At first, it may also import all the auxiliary files, so feel free to remove them from RPFM by invoking context menu on your Packfile in the left-hand pane, and clicking *Delete* (see [this page](https://frodo45127.github.io/rpfm/chapter_3_2_0.html) for more info).
 Subsequent *MyMod Imports* will import only relevant files into your Packfile.
 - Start modding!
 You can create or import files from game files, parent mods in case you're making a submod, or just drag and drop files into your MyMod folder with your favourite file explorer (use *MyMod* -> *Import* when done).
 [Here's more](https://frodo45127.github.io/rpfm/chapter_3_1_2.html) about the MyMod feature.
+- Visual Studio Code is the recommended text editor.
+This template heavily relies on its extensions, such as [Lua Language Server](https://github.com/sumneko/lua-language-server) for detecting errors in your script mods, showing definitions, and even contextual suggestions.

 ### GitHub Workflow